 It’s no surprise that working in client service is not conducive to a good work-life balance.
 The client’s success is the top priority and the team will do all they can to create the best outcome, which naturally leads to long work hours.
 Twelve hours per day of high-intensity work is often the norm.

-When you couple this with travelling to and from client sites every week, finding and maintaining a balance between work and home life can be tough.
+When you couple this with traveling to and from client sites every week, finding and maintaining a balance between work and home life can be tough.

-The work is often high-pressured which makes the combination of hours, travel and stress very tiring and sometimes impacts overall health.
+The work is often high-pressure which makes the combination of hours, travel, and stress very tiring and sometimes impacts overall health and relationships with friends and family.

 Although most can cope with the consulting lifestyle for a few years, they often find it unsustainable in the long run, particularly when starting a family, and many consultants eventually move to a new job in search of a better work-life balance.